pryley/site-reviews/readme.txt

 == Upgrade Notice ==

-= 6.0 =
+= 7.0.0 =

-This update requires a minimum of PHP 7.2 and WordPress 5.8.
-There are also a few potentially breaking changes, so please make sure to read the plugin's changelog and Upgrade Guide after upgrading.
+This update requires a minimum of PHP 7.4 and WordPress 6.1.
+There are a few potentially breaking changes, so please make sure to read the plugin's changelog and Upgrade Guide after updating.

 == Changelog ==